kyma-project/test-infra/docs/prow/kyma-release-process.md

         preset-build-release: "true"

 postsubmits:
-  aszecowka/kyma:
-    - name: kyma-components-binding-usage-controller
+  kyma-project/kyma:
-      branches:
+    - branches:
-        - &branch master
+        - master
       <<: *job_template
       extra_refs:
       - <<: *test_infra_ref
-        base_ref: *branch
+        base_ref: master
+      run_if_changed: "^components/binding-usage-controller/"
       labels:
         <<: *job_labels_template
         preset-build-master: "true"
 ```
-The difference between a releasing job and Presubmit job for master branch are following:
+The difference between a releasing job and job for the master branch are following:

-- branch
+- different branch
 - used label `preset-build-release` instead of `preset-build-pr`
-- extra refs that clones `test-infra` repository use branch `release-0.6` instead of `master`
+- extra refs for `test-infra` repository uses branch `release-0.6` instead of `master`
 - `always-run` set to `true` instead specifying `run_if_changed`

 In the next releases (when a new release branch is created), ca 10 lines for every component will be added: